If you are looking for the best posture exercises for seniors, I’ve got you covered!

 “This is a great pose for strengthening the spine, core, torso, shoulders, arms, and legs,” writes Susan Cunningham, RN, a yoga instructor and an oncology nurse [4].

-The downwards dog is a typical yoga pose that involves a forward bend, and it is mainly incorporated into exercise routines as a resting pose meant to balance the body.
+The downward dog is a typical yoga pose that involves a forward bend.
+It is mainly incorporated into exercise routines as a resting pose meant to balance the body.

 When done right, the stretch can help relieve back discomfort and pain.
-It also helps to align and strengthen the muscles of the back.
+It also helps align and strengthen the back muscles.

 If you incorporate the stretch into your exercise routine a couple of times a week, in the long run, it can help in strength training while helping improve stooped posture associated with old age.